 - Reintegration meetings with parents

 - Pastoral Support Plans

 - Placing students on a monitoring report

 - Assigning a learning mentor

 - Referral for additional support to the appropriate internal team or suitable external provision

 - One to one intervention

 - Small group intervention

-- Referral to school counsellor

-- Referral for external support and counselling
+- Referral to school counsellor - Referral for external support and counselling

-Removal from classrooms
+Withdrawal from classrooms

-Rooks Heath employs a patrol system in place to support classroom behaviour run by senior leaders.
-SLT staff will visit classrooms and are supported by staff in the student support hub.
-When a member of staff requires patrol, a radio callout is sent for staff on the patrol system.
-The patrol member of staff will do their best to integrate students back into lesson.
-In response to serious or persistent breaches of behaviour, the school may remove the student from the classroom for a limited time after their timetable temporarily or permanently depending on the severity of the situation.
+Rooks Heath employs a call out system in place to support classroom behaviour.
+When a member of staff requires a call out, a radio message is sent to staff from the SL T and student support hub teams.
+The call out member of staff who attends will do their best to integrate students back into lesson.
+In response to a serious or persistent breaches of behaviour, the school may withdraw the student from the classroom for a limited time or alter their timetable temporarily or permanently depending on the severity of the situation.

-Students who have been removed will continue to receive education under the supervision of a member of staff that is meaningful, but it may differ from the mainstream curriculum.
+Students who have been withdrawn will continue to receive education under the supervision of a member of staff that is meaningful, but it may differ from the mainstream curriculum.

-Removal is a serious sanction and will only be used in response to serious misbehaviour.
+Withdrawal is a serious sanction and will only be used in response to serious misbehaviour.
 Staff will only remove students from the classroom once other behavioural strategies have been attempted, unless the behaviour is so extreme as to warrant immediate removal.

-Removal can be used to:
+Withdrawal can be used to:

-- Restore order if the student is being unreasonably disruptive. - Maintain the safety of all students. - Minimise the disruption to the learning of all students. - Allow the disruptive student to continue their learning in a managed environment. - Allow the disruptive student to regain calm in a safe space.
+- Restore order if the student is being unreasonably disruptive - Maintain the safety of all students - Minimise the disruption to the learning of all students - Allow the disruptive student to continue their learning in a managed environment - Allow the disruptive student to regain calm in a safe space